HiT-JEPA: A Hierarchical Self-supervised Trajectory Embedding Framework for Similarity Computation: Related Work

 \section{Related Work}

 \textbf{Urban Trajectory Representation Learning on Similarity Computation.} Self-supervised learning methods for trajectory similarity computation are proposed to cope with robust and generalizable trajectory representation learning on large, unlabeled datasets. t2vec~\cite{li2018deep} divides spatial regions into rectangular grids and applies Skip-gram~\cite{mikolov2013efficient} models to convert grid cells into word tokens, then leverages an encoder-decoder framework to learn trajectory representations.
-TrajCl~\cite{chang2023contrastive} applies contrastive learning on multiple augmentation schemes with a dual-feature attention module to learn both structural and spatial information in trajectories.
+TrajCL~\cite{chang2023contrastive} applies contrastive learning on multiple augmentation schemes with a dual-feature attention module to learn both structural and spatial information in trajectories.
 CLEAR~\cite{li2024clear} proposes a ranked multi-positive contrastive learning method by ordering the similarities of positive trajectories to the anchor trajectories.
 Recently, T-JEPA~\cite{li2024t} employs a Joint Embedding Predictive Architecture that shifts learning from trajectory data into representation space, establishing a novel self-supervised paradigm for trajectory representation learning.
-However, none of the above methods manage to capture hierarchical trajectory information.
+It is also worth noting that robust trajectory representations are often the prerequisite for effective trajectory clustering~\cite{yao2017trajectory,wang2022deep,fang20212}, which focuses on uncovering latent behavioral patterns by grouping trajectories with high semantic affinity.
+However, none of the above methods manages to explicitly capture hierarchical trajectory information.
 We propose HiT-JEPA to support coarse-to-fine, multi-scale trajectory abstraction extraction in a hierarchical JEPA structure.